Hannalysis/Coding-Chronicles/README.md

 --- October 13th ---
 2025-10-13

-After sucessfully running the data validation tests for WoC, I was able to merge the branch into main that Friday before last.
+After successfully running the data validation tests for WoC, I was able to merge the branch into main that Friday before last.
 After that I decided I required a much needed break, so I took last week off to relax and re-energise.

 Today I created my coding plans for the month, and after a quick update on my WoC readme (I'd forgotten to update my data validation tables to match the new figures) I decided to turn my eyes onto something new.